-Men’s human rights are assaulted by the actions and inactions of the state in many areas, as we outlined in our 2015 general election manifesto.
-This happens despite men paying the majority of income tax collected in the country.
-Income tax is the largest single source of government revenues.
+The state’s numerous assaults on the human rights of men and boys, as outlined in our 2015 general election manifesto, happen despite men paying the majority of income tax collected in the country.
+Income tax is the largest single source of government tax revenue.

 The income tax gender gap increased in each of the three years following the 2010/11 tax year.

 So, what of the latest year for which we have gendered data, 2014/15?
 The relevant Table from the ONS is here.
 It shows that in the 2014/15 tax year, men paid £121.0 billion of the government’s £167.0 billion income tax receipts (72.5%), while women paid £45.5 billion (27.2%).
 The figures don’t add up to exactly 100% because of some crude rounding in the income tax receipts, leading to a discrepancy of £500 million.
 The bottom line?
 In 2014/15 men paid £75.5 billion more income tax than women, a new record.